Plan Your Trip To Cannes

 Cannes Tourism

-Originally a fishing village, Cannes now sparkles with glamour and luxury, be it the numerous boutiques, couture shops, the elegant Belle €poque hotels or superstars and celebrities making it the social hub of Europe.
-The city bustles with life in the month of May when its the host of the annual Cannes Film Festival and hereby, the best place for fans to be busy celebrity spotting.
-With the beautiful Mediterranean climate and blessed with scenic beauty, boulevards lined with palm trees, Cannes never ceases to mesmerize its visitors.
-The harbours, the bay, the churches, and the architectural beauty of La Susquet make Cannes's a traveler's paradise.
+Originally a fishing village, Cannes now sparkles with glamour and luxury, be it the numerous boutiques, couture shops, elegant hotels, or superstars and celebrities, making it the social hub of Europe.
+The city bustles with life in the month of May when it is the host of the annual Cannes Film Festival and, hereby, the best place for fans to be busy celebrity spotting.

 Top Hotels In Cannes

-More on Cannes
+More on Cannes Travel

 Shopping in Cannes